fagia/gitlab-playground/docs/STEP_3.md

 Since this is still an open issue for the CE version of GitLab: https://gitlab.com/gitlab-org/gitlab-ce/issues/41084, we have to create a *fake* user and issue a PAT (Personal Access Token) that we'll pass to the CI/CD commands that work with GitLab API.

-Go to GitLab GUI Admin area, go to Users area and click button `New user`.
-Give the new user `ci-cd-executor` as both name and username and `ci-cd-executor@nowhere.com` as email.
-Click button `Create user` and then `Edit` button and enter a password for this user and `Save changes`.
+- Go to GitLab GUI Admin area, go to Users area and click button `New user`.
+- Give the new user `ci-cd-executor` as both name and username and `ci-cd-executor@nowhere.com` as email.
+- Click button `Create user`.
+- Click `Edit` button and enter a password for this user and click `Save changes`.
-Go to Groups area, enter the `tech-lunch` group and add the user `ci-cd-executor` as `Maintainer` of the group.
+- Go to Groups area, enter the `tech-lunch` group and add the user `ci-cd-executor` as `Maintainer` of the group.
-Now logout from `root` user and log back in as `ci-cd-executor`.
+- Go back to Users area, enter the `ci-cd-executor` user and click `Impersonate` button.
-Once a new passowrd has been set and logged in again, click on the top right user avatar and access the `Settings` area and then the `Access tokens` area.
+- Click on the top right `ci-cd-executor` user avatar and access his `Settings` area.
+- Access the `Access tokens` area.
-Add a new personal access token with name `ci-cd-execution` and the `api` scope checked.
-Copy the newly created token value and log back as `root`.
+- Add a new personal access token with name `ci-cd-execution` and the `api` scope checked.
+- Click `Create personal access token` button.
+- Copy the newly created token value.
+- Click on the top right button to stop impersonating the `ci-cd-executor` user.
-Access the CI/CD settings area for the `tech-lunch` group and open the `Variables` section, here add a new protected variable with name `COMMANDS_API_TOKEN` and value the personal access token value you just copied.
+- Access the CI/CD settings area for the `tech-lunch` group and open the `Variables` section.
+- Add a new protected variable with name `COMMANDS_API_TOKEN` and as value the personal access token you just copied.

 ### Create a GitLab project for running service tests